kren1/testSymExec/scripts/README.md

 * `. setups/crestConstrainersModeB.sh` sets up the experiment for Crest in Mode B with less than constrainer
 * `. setups/fuzzballConstrainersModeB.sh` sets up the experiment for FuzzBALL in Mode B with less than constrainer

+### Mode B - coverage

+An example of a coverage oracle being used for crest can be found by `. setups/crestCoverageModeB.sh`

+##Mode C experiments

+An example of Mode C implementation for Crest can be set up by `. setups/modeCCrestSetup.sh`

 #Experiment setup